 It can happen that good friends or roommates live together in a place where only one person has an insurance policy.
-It is very important to note that roommates are not covered by an insurance policy unless they are named on it because they do not fall under the definition of the insured.
+Roommates are not covered by an insurance policy unless they are named on it because they do not fall under the definition of the insured.
 Therefore, if your friend owns a house and you live in it, or you share an apartment, and you are not a named insured on their insurance policy for personal belongings, then you are not covered for your things.
-You would need your renter's policy to cover you or ask to be added to their policy as a named insured to share the policy coverage..
+You would need a renter's policy to cover you or ask to be added to their policy as a named insured to share the policy coverage..

 Although the personal property belonging to a roommate would not be covered on your contents, renters, or home insurance policy, the personal property of others while in your care may be covered.

 Are Contents Covered When Moving?

 Your contents insurance will typically cover you for your personal property while temporarily removed from your premises in your possession, worldwide.
 For example, if you go on vacation, you will have some of your contents with you.
 If something should happen to your personal items, then your contents insurance could cover you just as if you were at home.
-Keep in mind, however, that they would be subject to a deductible unless you had the item scheduled on your policy and there was a no deductible clause.
+Insured items would be subject to the same coverage provisions in your policy including the deductible.

 What Kinds of Coverage Are Available for Contents?

 Whether you have a homeowner, condo, or renter policy, the way the personal belongings are covered will be based on the same principals:

 - What the limit is for your contents